-In the summer night sky we have a clear protagonist, but it’s neither a constellation, nor a planet, nor even a celestial object; it’s a triangle formed by three stars.
-Bearing in mind that any group of three stars form a triangle and with the naked eye we can contemplate some 3,000 stars, in theory we should be able to identify billions of triangles in the sky… So why is this one, in particular, so famous?
+There is a clear protagonist in the summer night sky, but it’s neither a constellation, nor a planet, nor even another kind of astronomical object.
+It’s just a simple triangle formed by three stars.
+Bearing in mind that any group of three stars forms a triangle and that with the naked eye we can observe some 3,000 stars, in theory we should be able to identify billions of triangles in the sky… So why is this one, in particular, so famous?

-The first thing that calls our attention is the brightness of the stars that make up its vertices, three of the brightest stars that can be seen in the sky: Vega, Deneb and Altair, each one the brightest in its constellation (Lyra (the Lyre), Cygnus (the Swan) and Aquila (the Eagle), respectively).
+But let us return to the great triangle that marks the beginning of this astronomical journey.
+The first thing that strikes the eye is the brightness of the stars that form its vertices, three of the brightest stars that can be seen in the sky: Vega, Deneb and Altair, each one the brightest in its constellation (Lyra (the Lyre), Cygnus (the Swan) and Aquila (the Eagle), respectively).

 These are not just pretty stars.
-Vega is a reference star—never better said— in astrophysics.
-Its brightness is considered 0, the starting point from which to measure the brightness of all other stars.
+Vega is a reference star in astrophysics.
+Its brightness is considered the zero point, the starting point from which to measure the brightness of all other stars.
 And it has also been a movie star, as it is from Vega where the alien message in the film Contact originates.

 The three vertices of this colossal triangle are clearly identified against a background of fainter stars.
 Between Deneb and Altair are two of the most elusive constellations, but also the most beautiful: Cetus (the Dolphin) and Sagitta (the Arrow), which are small but with such curious shapes that it is worth the effort to try to identify them.